gbdev/rgbds-www/src/pages/install/macos.md

 brew install rgbds
 ```

-Alternatively, and if you want a version no earlier than v0.5.2, you can get pre-built binaries.
+If not, and you want to install version v0.5.2 or newer, you can download our pre-built binaries.

 1. Select [the version you want](/docs/).
 2. Under "GitHub links", follow the "release page" link.